-The Bureau des guides is the association bringing together walkers, artists, producers, architects and animators associated with the GR2013.
-They offer you multiple ways to walk from the metropolitan path to better observe, perceive and know what surrounds us.
+The Bureau des guides is the association that brings together walkers, artists, producers, architects and animators associated with the GR2013.
+We offer you multiple ways to walk away from the metropolitan trail, in order to observe, perceive and know better what surrounds us.

 Artistic proposals on the GR2013 during the European Capital of Culture.
-The year 2013 was the year of approval of the GR2013 but also of a series of projects to practice the metropolitan territory with the artists-walkers at the initiative of the trail as well as international guest artists.
+The year 2013 was the year of approval of the GR2013 but also of a series of projects to explore the metropolitan territory with the artist-designers of the trail, as well as international guest artists.

 The GR2013 is :

 On the occasion of the inauguration of the GR2013 trail, around ten artistic proposals took place from March to September 2013.